As the Fed plans to 'raise and hold,' new projections may show the cost

 The fed funds rate was seen ending 2023 at 4.6%.

-It will, Powell said, need to be "somewhat higher."
-The upcoming projections will show that final destination perhaps coming into view, and give a better assessment of the possible cost as well.
+It will, Powell said, need to be "somewhat higher," and November's job data may push it up another notch.
+The upcoming projections will show that final destination perhaps coming into view, and give a better assessment of whether the job market can weather it.

+The average earnings data from November, coupled with revisions to prior months is "consistent with about 5% inflation" former White House Council of Economic Advisers Chair Jason Furman wrote on Twitter.
+"I was allowing myself to get more hopeful about a soft landing but this pretty much dashed that hope."

 More jobs than jobseekershttps://graphics.reuters.com/USA-FED/JOBS/lbpgnoylzvq/